SHA85/ArduinoFourChannelInfraRedRemoteControl/README.md

+# Four Channel IR Base Remote Control

-# ArduinoFourChannelInfraRedRemoteControl
+# Functions
 1) Record Five IR code for each channel and save IR Code in Arduino EEPROM.
-2) Playing (Turn on or Turn off each channel by IR remote control)  3) Turn Off state of each channel when the board is turned off
+2) Playing (Turn on or Turn off each channel by IR remote control)
+3) Turn Off state of each channel when the board is turned off